KitwareMedical/Deprecated-UltrasoundSpectroscopyRecorder/README.md

+# DEPRECATED!

+Please use the following repository to track the continued development of our Ultrasound Spectroscopy research...

+KitwareMedical/UltrasoundIntersonApps

 # Ultrasound Spectroscopy Recorder

 A Plus-based application to record ultrasound images with the Interson GP 3.5 probe or the Interson Array SP-L01 probe at different frequencies and powers.
 The images are displayed in B-mode and recorded in Rf mode.